pkuzengqi/pkuzengqi.github.io/index.md

-My name is Qi Zeng (曾琪).
+My name is Qi Zeng.
 I am a senior year student at Peking University.

 Currently, I am a research assistant of Key Laboratory of Computational Linguistics in Peking University, and a full-time research intern at Big Data Mining Group, Microsoft Research Asia.